bjellesma/Udacity-FSDN-Build-A-Portfolio/Readme.md

   8. Download and install composer from The official website
   9. Migrate the current database over using `php artisan migrate`
 <h2><a name="technologies">Technologies</a></h2>
 <p>I have used several technologies in this project in order to help my workflow.
-I've outlined these technologies here
+I've outlined these technologies here</p>
 * [Gruntjs](http://gruntjs.com/)
   <p>Gruntjs is a taskrunner that I've used to help compile my sass code into css that the browser can interpret</p>
 * [Bootstrap](http://getbootstrap.com/)